How to build AI agent business cases that survive board scrutiny

 The 42% abandonment rate is causing board doubts.
 But those doubts reward technical leaders who share honest costs and real risk controls.
 The gap between hype and reality is your advantage if you can explain what production AI costs and delivers.
 Most competitors are still stuck in vendor demo cycles, presenting optimistic projections that won't survive the first board question.

-Companies that build strong business cases today will deploy autonomous agents.
-Others will still be justifying AI assistants.
+Companies that build strong business cases today will deploy autonomous agents while others are still justifying AI assistants.
 For more on the architectural differences that drive these economics, see our breakdown of AI agent economics and ROI.

 .png)